topic-embedded-products/kernel-module-datra/README-Datra-on-Zynq.txt

 The DMA nodes can be connected to the HP or ACP port of the Zynq.
-The only difference for the driver is that you have to specify "dma-coherent;" in the devicetree configuration for Dyplo, to inform the system that the ACP port is being used.
+The only difference for the driver is that you have to specify "dma-coherent;" in the devicetree configuration for Datra, to inform the system that the ACP port is being used.
 Which port is best, depends on the application domain, so we'll try to explain how to make this decision.